Tsarter/shrexstrikes/README.md

 ## Warnings && known bugs
-Doesn't work on mac m1 and m2
+Doesn't work on mac m1 and m2.
+Fix, generate .jar file `gradlew desktop:dist`, open terminal as rosetta (intel architecture) and run it in terminal using  `java -jar -XstartOnFirstThread desktop-1.0.jar`

 ## How to play?
 1. Download the code from gitlab using `git clone https://gitlab.cs.ttu.ee/tatall/iti0301-2023.git`